-To elucidate the role of hydroxyproline and proline residues in forming intra- and intermolecular hydrogen bonds in tropocollagen, we investigated these in model tropocollagen systems as presented in Table 3.
-Our investigation revealed the proline-rich tropocollagens displayed slightly more intramolecular hydrogen bonds than the hydroxyproline-rich systems did.
-Still, the latter had signifantly intramolecular hydrogen bonds like the proline-rich systems did.
-Notably, this additional hydroxyl group did not drastically alter the overall hydrogen bonding potential within the tropocollagens.13 Conclusively, our analysis indicates that proline facilitates the formation of intramolecular hydrogen bonds more than hydroxyproline.
-While these intramolecular bonds contribute to the stability of tropocollagen, their influence is relatively minor when compared to the contributions of glycine and proline's phi angle.
-Glycine, the smallest amino acid, perfectly fits the tight spaces within the triple helix structure.
-Its presence in every third residue is critical in compactly packing the triple helix, vital for maintaining its stability.
+Inter-strand hydrogen bonds may well be the driving force for the tighter packing of Hyp-containing tropocollagen.
+Investigating the intra- and intermolecular hydrogen bonds in the Hyp and Pro-rich tropocollagen strands (Table 3) revealed the proline-rich tropocollagens displayed slightly more intramolecular hydrogen bonds than the hydroxyproline-rich systems did; however, the Hyp-rich tropocollagens had many more hydrogen bonds between tropocollagen strands than the proline-rich systems did.
+Conclusively, our analysis indicates that proline facilitates the formation of intramolecular hydrogen bonds more than hydroxyproline does.
+While these intramolecular bonds contribute to the stability of tropocollagen, their influence is relatively minor when compared to the contributions of glycine, with its small size and proline, with its fixed ϕ angle.
+Glycine, the smallest amino acid, perfectly fits the tight spaces within the triple helix structure, and its presence in every third residue is critical in compactly packing the triple helix and vital for maintaining its stability.
 Studies show that the hydrogen bonds between the NH groups of glycine and the CO groups of adjacent amino acids are essential for holding the triple helix structure together at a molecular level.44 The fixed phi angle is crucial for properly aligning collagen chains, enabling the formation of the triple helical structure.
-Various studies have observed this, where alterations in proline or glycine residues led to helix destabilization.45 In contrast, The number of intermolecular hydrogen bonds is higher in hydroxyproline-rich systems.
-Adding a triple helix increases the number of these intermolecular bonds, as illustrated in Figure 4.
+Various studies have observed this, where alterations in proline or glycine residues led to helix destabilization.45 Adding a triple helix increases the number of these intermolecular bonds, as illustrated in Figure 4.
 The heptamer system has a higher number than the hexamer system.
-Therefore, hydroxyproline is essential for forming intermolecular hydrogen bonds, highlighting the significant role of hydroxyproline residues in stabilizing the collagen matrix through intermolecular interactions.
 The cross-linking of tropocollagen is theorized to enhance its stability, not by improving the inherent stability of the triple helix, but through the properties of cross-linking and intermolecular interactions.
-Various studies support this perspective, emphasizing the role of cross-linking in improving collagen's thermal and mechanical properties.46 While the triple helix provides the fundamental structural framework, the cross-linking and intermolecular interactions endow collagen with its unique mechanical strength and resilience.
+Various studies support this perspective, emphasizing the role of cross-linking in improving collagen's thermal and mechanical properties.46 Therefore Hyp increases the hydrogen bonds between strands and allows tighter packing in the absence of covalent cross links.